OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/UsdTransform2d.md

         default: [ 1, 1 ]

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Scale around the origin to be applied to all components of the data.</p>
+        <p class="scene-class-attr-comment">Scale around the origin to be applied to all components of the data.</p>

     </p>